Photographer: NoahElhardt

 Cobra Lily Distribution, Habitat, and Ecology

 Sadly, the extremely amazing Cobra Lily possesses an extremely limited range of habitation.
-That’s because this wonder of Nature only grows in the wild in certain portions of California and Oregon, in the United States, in North America.
+That’s because this wonder of Nature only grows in a small portion of the globe.
+That’s the wild areas in portions of California and Oregon, in the United States, in North America.

 Even more specific, however, remains the unique habitat requirement of the astonishing carnivorous species.
-That holds true due to the fact that it also only grows in seeps and bogs with cold running water and highly nutrient-poor soils.
+That holds true due to the natue of its environment.
+In fact, it only grows in seeps and bogs with cold running water and highly nutrient-poor soils.

-Further, as with its many related species, the Cobra Lily also augments its limited ability to draw nourishment from the soil.
+As with its many related species, furthermore, the Cobra Lily also augments its limited ability to draw nourishment from the soil.
 This the amazing product of evolution accomplishes by gaining nourishment from insects it succeeds in trapping and digesting.

 Species Sharing Its Range